-- Articulate the underlying concepts of the federal income tax system as it applies to individuals and businesses. - Use the individual tax formula to arrive at AGI and compute taxable income and tax liability for individuals. - Understand the tax implications of operating a partnership, S-Corp, and C-Corp. - Solve unstructured tax problems.
+- Articulate the underlying concepts of the federal income tax system as it applies to both individuals and business entities. - Use the individual tax formula to arrive at AGI and compute taxable income and tax liability for individuals. - Demonstrate an ability to communicate at a professional level in writing and through presentations. - Work effectively in groups to solve unstructured tax problems.

-Learning Objective Assessment Articulate the underlying concepts of the federal income tax system as it applies to individuals and businesses.
-Tax Return Project, Homework, and Other Technical Tax Activities (T Assignments and In-Class Activities) Use the individual tax formula to arrive at AGI and compute taxable income and tax liability.
-Tax Return Project, Homework, and Other Technical Tax Activities Understand the tax implications of operating a partnership, S-Corp, and C-Corp.
-Tax Return Project, Homework, and Other Technical Tax Activities Solve unstructured tax problems.
-Technical Tax Activities
+Learning Objective Assessment Articulate the underlying concepts of the federal income tax system as it applies to both individuals and business entities.
+Tax Return Project, Homework, Quizzes, and Other Technical Tax Activities (T Assignments and In-Class Activities) Use the individual tax formula to arrive at AGI and compute taxable income and tax liability.
+Tax Return Project, Homework, Quizzes, and Other Technical Tax Activities Work effectively to solve unstructured tax problems Technical Tax Activities

-HOW THIS COURSE WORKS
+HOW THIS ONLINE COURSE WORKS

-Method of instruction: All class sessions will be in-person on Mondays and Wednesdays for the first 10 weeks of class (through November 2).
-The rest of the course will be on-line with both synchronous and asynchronous components.
-Mondays will be asynchronous and Wednesdays will be synchronous.
-Class sessions will be primarily application based.
-You will watch lecture videos before class that cover the lecture based material.
+Method of instruction: All class sessions will be in-person on Mondays.
+Class sessions will be a combination of instructor lecture (PowerPoint slides will be available on Carmen) and inclass exercises.
 Because of the complexity and volume of the material covered, it is imperative that you have read the assigned chapter prior to class on the date indicated on the class schedule.
-To help you in this endeavor, you will do the SmartBook activities and a short homework assignment in Connect prior to class sessions covering that chapter.
-I suggest first watching the lecture videos, then completing SmartBook, then completing the homework.
+To help you in this endeavor, you will do the SmartBook activities in Connect prior to class sessions covering that chapter.

-Credit hours and work expectations: This is a 3-credit-hour course.
+Credit hours and work expectations: This is a 1.5-credit-hour course.
 According to Ohio State policy (go.osu.edu/credithours), students should expect around 3 hours per week of time spent on direct instruction (instructor content and Carmen activities, for example) in addition to 6 hours of homework (reading and assignment preparation, for example) to receive a grade of (C) average.
 Keep in mind this is a general expectation, and the quality of time (undistracted, focused effort) is much more indicative of your likely performance than mere quantity of time.